-Unexcused absences are non-attendance for any reason other than those defined in D and E. (Work may not be made up for a grade).
+Unexcused absences are non-attendance for any reason other than those defined in D and E. Work may not be made up for a grade on any work completed, assigned, or due on the day of the unexcused absence).
 These include but are not limited to, skipping/truancy, shopping, trips for personal grooming appointments, oversleeping, walking out of class without permission (and may also be considered insubordination), disruptive behavior resulting in being kicked out of class, missing the bus or leaving the school grounds without approval of the office.